Our Journey

 After roasting

 It is time to crack the cacao into nibs and winnow away the husk.
 The husk can be used to make a light chocolate herbal tea.
-I enjoy mixing the husk with green or chia tea.
+I enjoy mixing the husk with green or chai tea.

 Stone grinders will grind the nibs into a liquid.
-At think point other ingredients will be added as well, which will leave you with a delicious untempered chocolate ready to use for baking, hot chocolate, and many other musings.
+At this point other ingredients will be added as well, which will leave you with a delicious untempered chocolate ready to use for baking, hot chocolate, and many other musings.

 -